vsoch/lessons/_posts/hpc/2018-05-08-sherlock-jobs.md

                               LizardB
 ```

-### Inputs go in $SCRATCH
+#### Inputs
-Now, arguably if you have a small input file (e.g., a csv) it would be OK to store it in your `$HOME`.
+Now, arguably if you have a small input file (e.g., a csv) it would be OK to store it in your $HOME.
 But with all this big data I'm betting that your input data is large too.
 The trick here is that you want to create an organizational setup where you can
 always link an input object (subject, sample, timepoint, etc.) to its output based on a unique identifier.
 In the data organization above, we see that our data is organized based on subjects (LizardA and LizardB) and you can imagine now having a programmatically defined input and output location for each:

 ```bash